rominacuadra/Software-Developer-Portfolio/README.md

 A personal finance app inspired by the Argentine saying *"cuentas claras conservan la amistad"* (clear accounts keep friendships).
 Track personal expenses with budgets per category, flag shared costs, and manage payment methods — with a roadmap to become a full Splitwise alternative with multi-user support.

+You can take a look at the landing page [here](rominacuadra.github.io/divvy)

 ---

 *More projects coming soon...*